 - Failing to meet licensure requirements for enrolled providers

-- Denying TVFC-eligible children TVFC vaccine because of parents' inability to pay the administration fee
+- Denying TVFC-eligible children TVFC vaccine because of an inability to pay the administration fee

 - Failing to implement provider enrollment requirements of the TVFC Program

 - Failing to screen for and document TVFC eligibility at every visit